Mapi León: Barcelona (2017–present)

 Barcelona made it to the 2021 UEFA Women's Champions League Final after defeating Paris Saint-Germain on an aggregate score of 2–1.
-In the second leg of the semifinal, León's centerback partner Andrea Pereira picked up a yellow card and was suspended for the final.
-As expected, León played the final in a centerback pairing alongside defensive midfielder Patri Guijarro, who studied León's game to prepare herself for the match.
+In the second leg of the semifinal, León's centre-back partner Andrea Pereira picked up a yellow card and was suspended for the final.
+As expected, León played the final in a centre-back pairing alongside defensive midfielder Patri Guijarro, who studied León's game to prepare herself for the match.
 Barcelona's defence recorded a shutout as they won 4–0, the first UEFA Women's Champions League title in club history.
 León was named to the 2020–21 UEFA Women's Champions League Squad of the Season, and was later listed as a nominee to the UEFA Women's Champions League Defender of the Season award.
 Following the conclusion of the Champions League, León played each minute of the remaining semifinal and final of the 2021 Copa de la Reina.
 Barcelona won the final 4–2, achieving the continental treble for the first time in their history.

 León won the league title with Barcelona for the third successive season while winning every match in the process.
 She also won the Copa de la Reina and Supercopa de España.
 She started in her team's 1–3 defeat against Lyon in the Champions League final.

 On 20 November 2022, she scored on her 200th appearance for Barcelona in her team's 8–0 thrashing of Alavés in a league game.

+On 3 June 2023, Mapi played the entire match as Barcelona won 3–2 against VfL Wolfsburg in the final to win her second Women's Champions League title.
+She started the 2023–24 season at a high level before suffering a meniscus tear in December, a season-ending injury.

+On 16 April 2025, León was banned for two Liga F games after an incident involving Colombian international and Espanyol defender Daniela Caracas during the February 2025 Catalan derby in which León was found to have "inappropriately touched" her opponent.